FPGA-MAFIA/fpga_mafia/verif/fabric/README.md

-this directory will contain the mesh verification content in our project.
+this directory will contain the FABRIC verification content in our project.